Check Your ROI with Our AP Calculator

 3. Audit preparedness

 Clean and accurate financial records are essential for smooth audits.
-By implementing Segregation of duties, businesses can reduce discrepancies, like duplicate invoices or incorrect payments, ensuring that their records are always audit-ready.
+By implementing segregation of duties, businesses can reduce discrepancies, like duplicate invoices or incorrect payments, ensuring that their records are always audit-ready.
 Proper accounts payable controls for the segregation of duties provide transparency and traceability, which helps auditors quickly assess compliance and accuracy.

 How to Segregate Duties in Accounts Payable